 G-III Apparel Group, LTD. Price, Consensus and EPS Surprise

-Net sales for the Retail segment were $155 million, down roughly 13% from the prior-year quarter.
-The segment witnessed a sales decline across Wilsons and G.H.
-Bass stores, partially offset by higher sales in DKNY stores.
-A decline in the number of stores operated by the company also weighed upon the segment’s performance.
+Net sales at the Retail segment totaled $131 million, down nearly 16% from the prior-year quarter’s reported figure.
+The segment witnessed sales declines across Wilsons and G.H.
+Bass, somewhat offset by growth in DKNY.
+Notably, same-store sales declined nearly 6% at Wilsons and 10% at G.H.
+Bass, while the metric rose 3% at DKNY stores.
+A decline in about 26 stores operated by the company also built pressure on the segment’s performance.

 Other Financial Details

-Columbia Sportswear Company COLM has a long-term earnings growth rate of 10.9%.
-It currently sports a Zacks Rank #1 (Strong Buy).
+Cimpress N.V.
+CMPR has an average positive earnings surprise of 41.4% for the trailing four quarters.
+Also, it sports a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-At present, Under Armour, Inc. UAA has a long-term earnings growth rate of 22.7% and a Zacks Rank #2 (Buy).
+Netflix, Inc. NFLX has a long-term EPS growth rate of 30% and a Zacks Rank of 2.